msabramo/tarcolor/README.md

     $ dzil build

-Install from the tarball with [cpanm](http://search.cpan.org/perldoc?cpanm):
+Install from the tarball with [cpanm (a.k.a.: App::cpanminus)](http://search.cpan.org/perldoc?cpanm):

     $ cpanm App-TarColor-<version>.tar.gz